-As a member of the Authors Guild, you’re entitled to our legal services, web services, access to all of our seminars and member events, our member directory, the Back in Print program, our quarterly Bulletin, and more.
+As a member of the Authors Guild, you’re entitled to our legal help, web services, access to all of our seminars and member events, our member directory, the Back in Print program, our quarterly Bulletin, and more.
 You can find out about all we offer by following the links below.

 Our experienced legal team offers reviews of publishing (including e-publishing), agency, and other book-related contracts—at no cost to members.
 We’ll also provide suggestions for negotiating strategies and, if necessary, intervene in publishing disputes.
-Our familiarity with industry standards improves our members’ negotiating strength, leading to better, more author-friendly contracts.Learn More About Legal Services
+Our familiarity with industry standards improves our members’ negotiating strength, leading to better, more author-friendly contracts.Learn More About Legal Help

 Access articles, forms, and other resources to help you in your writing career.
 From submitting to literary journals to finding the right agent, from managing your expectations of your publisher to marketing and promoting your work, these resources offer tips and guidance for success at every stage of your publishing career.Learn More